myelsukov/field/README.md

 # fass

-Fuzzy find wrapper for the pass.
+Fuzzy find wrapper for the pass --clip.
 It uses (if installed) fzf: https://github.com/junegunn/fzf to display matching pass-files.

 ```
 Usage:

   fass partial-pass-file-name [pass command and options]

+  fass bank field --name url
+      Copy url for the matching pass-file to the clipboard

-  fass bank otp -c
+  fass bank otp
       Copy OTP code for the matching pass-file to the clipboard
    ```